dignifiedalpaca/blog/README.md

 - The hono server and blog creation function are located in the `mod.ts` file.

 Note: If you want to customize the layout, you should remove the hono cache in `mod.ts`.

+### Method 3: Deno deploy

+To install smallblog using deno deploy, you just have to run `deployctl deploy --prod` in your blog's folder.

+I'm only recommand to use this setup in production because you loose one key feature of smallblog: the auto publishing of new articles, which can be really useful for writting and sharing a first preview of your posts.

+The setup can be totally automated inside a CI/CD pipeline.

+For more information, please refer to the [deployctl documentation](https://docs.deno.com/deploy/manual/)

 ### After installation